kakomiraii/ecommerce/README.md

 far speedier in development and there is no need to upkeep a huge css file as well so I will be experimenting more of it in my future builds. :)

+Additional thoughts:

+I had wanted to implement a login page using MongoDB but was not able to do so yet before the deadline.